paul0noah/f2cdecimate/README.md

 Note: this algorithm might be very slow for large shapes since the `igl:decimate` function is called `250` times assuming you reduce the shape by `500` triangles.

+Note: this algorithm uses the old libigl decimate functions (which do NOT avoid intersections of the shapes) and thus result in nicer triangulation.
 ## ⚙️ Installation

 This repo comes with c++ code, python code and a matlab mex wrapper 💡